 - In a medium bowl, whisk together flours, sugar, fresh orange zest, baking powder, baking soda, and salt.

 - Using a pastry blender or fork, cut in butter until mixture resembles coarse crumbs.
 Add milk, fresh orange juice, egg, and cranberries.
 Stir until dough just comes together.

 - Transfer dough to a lightly floured surface.
 Knead dough gently until a shaggy ball forms.
 Gently pat dough into about an 8-inch circle.

 - Cut dough into 8 wedges and place on prepared baking sheet.

 - Bake for 18-20 minutes or until edges just start to turn golden brown.

 - Remove to a wire rack to cool.

 - While scones are cooling prepare glaze.
-Stir together confectioner's sugar and orange juice until smooth.
-Spoon over cooled scones.
-Sprinkle with orange zest.
+Stir together confectioner's sugar, orange juice, and milk until smooth.
+Spoon over slightly warm scones.
+Sprinkle with orange zest, optional.

 - Allow glaze to harden and serve.

 **If you don't have white whole wheat flour, you can substitute all-purpose flour.